sonos/tract/ffi/py/docs/index.md

 ```

 And...
 652 is "microphone".
 Which is wrong.
 The trick is, the lines are
-numbered from 1, while our results start at 0, plus the label list include a
+numbered from 1, while our results starts at 0, plus the label list includes a
 "dummy" label first that should be ignored.
 So the right value is at the line
 654: "military uniform".
 If you looked at the picture before you noticed that
 Grace Hopper is in uniform on the picture, so it does make sense.